lrazovic/advanced_programming/README.md

 # Laboratory of Advanced Programming

-Project for the "Laboratory of Advanced Programming" course 2021/2022
+Final Project for the "Laboratory of Advanced Programming" course, master degree in "Engineering in Computer Science", "Sapienza, Università di Roma", A.Y.
+2021/2022.

 ## Run using `docker compose`